|Founded||Founded in 1959 by Eugene Hairston and Jeff Fort in or near Woodlawn|

 The new El Rukn order was seen as a COUP that took the Main 21 out of power and instead Fort appointed new leaders which were: Felix Mayes, Jake Crowder, Alan Knox, Derrick Porter, Floyd Davis, Walter Pollard, Edward Williams, Roger Bowman, Bernard Green, Thomas Bates, Fred Giles, Eddie Franklin, and Andrew Fort.
 On April 14, 1978 Fort organized the EL-Pyramid maintenance and management corporation, which made it possible to purchase a piece of property 3945 – 3959 South Drexel (39th and Drexel) that used to be known as the Oakland Square Theater, in the Oakland neighborhood.
 When it was run by El Rukns it became known as “El Rukn Grand Major Temple of America” also known as “The Fort.”
 It stayed standing until June of 1990 when it was torn down.

-On November 11, 1978 the El Rukns organized the People Nation alongside the Vice Lords and Latin Kings because the organization of gang wars was needed on the streets.
+In April, 1978 the El Rukns organized the People Nation alongside the Vice Lords and Latin Kings because the organization of gang wars was needed on the streets.
 The war would then just be People against Folk.
 The El Rukns and Vice Lords represented the Islamic side of the People alliance while the Latin Kings represented the Christian side of the alliance.
 The El Rukns, Vice Lords and Latin Kings invited a few gangs into the People alliance in 1978 which included: Mickey Cobras, Latin Counts, Bishops, Spanish Lords, Puerto Rican Stones and the Insane Unknowns.
 In the early 1980s the invitation extended to more street gangs.

 In 1983 Jeff Fort was arrested and sentenced to 13 years in prison for his connection to a large shipment of drugs in Mississippi; while he was incarcerated he continued to run the El Rukns from behind bars.
 There was even a pilgrimage to Mecca scheduled and the destination was Libya.